riddamaddni/sql_intern_task3/readme.md

 Objective: Extract data from one or more tables using basic SQL SELECT statements.
 Focus Areas:

-Data retrieval and projection
+Data retrieval and projection,
-Filtering with WHERE clause
+Filtering with WHERE clause,
-Pattern matching with LIKE
+Pattern matching with LIKE,
-Range queries with BETWEEN
+Range queries with BETWEEN,
-Sorting results with ORDER BY
+Sorting results with ORDER BY,
-Limiting output rows
+Limiting output rows,
-Removing duplicates with DISTINCT
+Removing duplicates with DISTINCT,
-Column aliasing for readability
+Column aliasing for readability.

  Database Information